Buses in Malta: Malta Public Transport (2014–present)

 On 1 January 2014 Arriva ceased operations in Malta having been nationalised as Malta Public Transport by the Maltese government, with the intention of reprivatising the system under a new operator once one could be found.

 Initially the buses, routes, livery, and tickets remained the same, but soon after the Arriva logos on buses were removed.
 New tickets with the name of the new company were introduced, and there were some minor changes in routes.
 By April 2014, three companies had submitted bids to operate the new bus services, these being Autobuses Urbanos de León, Gozo First, and Island Buses Malta.

 In May 2014 eleven new buses arrived in Malta, leased as the first part of a temporary new fleet of 45 buses to operate for Malta Public Transport.
 They were put to service in June 2014, and they were painted white with a small logo of Malta Public Transport.

 As of October 2014 the government has chosen Autobuses Urbanos de León, subsidiary of ALSA Group, as its preferred bus operator for the country.
 The company took over the bus service on 8 January 2015, while retaining the name Malta Public Transport.
 The buses leased in the summer of 2014 were returned and the existing fleet was rebranded with a white and lime green livery.

-Malta Public Transport has invested extensively in modernizing its bus fleet making it safer, more environmentally friendly, and more comfortable.
-The company invested in 200 new buses with the latest Euro 6 diesel technology.
+Malta Public Transport has invested extensively in modernising its bus fleet making it safer, more environmentally friendly, and more comfortable.
+The company invested in 200 new buses with Euro 6 diesel technology.
 The buses are cleaned and maintained regularly, and are equipped with air-conditioning systems for added comfort.
-All the new buses have two doors to facilitate boarding and alighting of passengers.
+All new buses have two doors to facilitate boarding and alighting of passengers.

+Bus routes

+All single- and two-digit bus routes begin their journey from Valletta.
+Circular routes do not have a final stop and keep going back to Valletta.
+They are:

+Triple digit routes run between towns and from towns to important places (such as the general hospital, the airport and P&R car parks).
+Some do run to Valletta but do not run as often and are used more as shuttle services.
+They are:

+Night routes run late into the night and into the next day, most start from Valletta except for a few.
+They are:

+X routes are 'express' routes using main roads and bypasses with very few stops.
+They are:

+Tallinja Direct (TD) routes are routes with few to no stops between start and end, typically starting from the airport and using main roads and bypasses.
+In the past, many more existed but were discontinued during the COVID-19 pandemic.